Affiliate links are one of the most effective ways to make money as a work from home mom.

 Publish a Resource Page

-You can check what other resource guides are currently being used in your industry or niche by using a few search tricks.
+You can check what other keywords are currently being used in your industry or niche by using a few search tricks.
 The following search strings can help you quickly locate resource guides:

 - Keyword + “resources”